Jake Shears (album): Recording and composition

 The album was recorded in Louisville with Kevin Ratterman, as well as members of My Morning Jacket.

 Promotion

 "Creep City" serves as the album's lead single.
 The music video was directed by Mac Boucher.

-The second single was "Sad Song Backwards", which lyrics deal with face depression doing joyful things.
-It was accompanied by a lyric video, that Shears declared he made himself.
+The second single was "Sad Song Backwards".
+It was accompanied by a lyric video.

 "Big Bushy Moustache" was released as the third single.
 Its video was directed by Mac Boucher too, and consists on Shears strutting in New Orleans, urging other men to join him in the celebration of facial hair.
 It features a cameo by Queens of the Stone Age's Josh Homme (who had previously collaborated with Scissor Sisters on the promotion of 2010 Magic Hour).

 "Everything I Ever Need" was released as the fourth single, with a video (also directed by Boucher) inspired by Elton John and Freddie Mercury.

 Shears toured the album in the United States and will support Kylie Minogue touring Australia in 2019.